JarrenRalf/PNT-Order-Entry/README.md

-# PNT-Order-Entry
+# PNT Order Entry
-This spreadsheet makes the process for building Adagio OrderEntry orders faster.
+Link to Sample Spreadsheet: [PNT Order Entry](https://docs.google.com/spreadsheets/d/133FVH0-brjBwtx3EQoY1NVKuNrOGjBl2OCjMW-4UoAU/edit#gid=1900931826)

+How does this spreadsheet benefit Pacific Net & Twine?
+- This spreadsheets allows the user to quickly create orders for our accounting software and import them quickly.